 Fourth, for banks with high levels of state ownership, mechanisms to support digital transformation should be enhanced to optimize its impact on risk control.
-Regulatory authorities could consider policies that incentivize and provide technical assistance for state-owned banks to leverage technology, thereby strengthening financial safety and creating a more stable and efficient banking system.
+Regulatory authorities could consider policies that incentivize and provide technical assistance to state-owned banks, helping them leverage technology to strengthen financial safety and creating a more stable and efficient banking system.